 5. How close to the initial asking prices of the homes you sold were the final sale prices?
 This is one indication of how skilled the REALTOR® is at pricing homes and marketing to suitable buyers.
 Of course, other factors also may be at play, including an exceptionally hot or cool real estate market.

+6. What types of specific marketing systems and approaches will you use to sell my home?
 You don’t want someone who’s going to put a For Sale sign in the yard and hope for the best.
 Look for someone who has aggressive and innovative approaches, and knows how to market your property competitively on the Internet.
 Buyers today want information fast and 90% shop on the online, so it’s important that your REALTOR® advertises on the Internet.

 7. Will you represent me exclusively, or will you represent both the buyer and the seller in the transaction?
 While it’s usually legal to represent both parties in a transaction, it’s important to understand where the practitioner’s obligations lie.
 Your REALTOR® should explain his or her agency relationship to you and describe the rights of each party.